kubernetes-sigs/karpenter/designs/disruption-controls.md

 ## Validation/Defaults

 For each `Budget`, `MaxUnavailable` is required, and must be non-negative.
 Users can disable scale down for a NodePool by setting this to `0`.
 Users must either omit both `Crontab` and `Duration` or set both of them, since `Crontab` and `Duration` are inherently linked.
 Omitting these two fields will be equivalent to an always active `Budget`.
 Users cannot define a seconds value in `Duration`, since the smallest denomination of time in upstream Crontabs are minutes.
+Note that `MaxUnavailable` will only refer to nodes with the `karpenter.sh/disruption` taint set.

 - Omitting the field `Budgets` will cause the field to be defaulted to one `Budget` with `MaxUnavailable: 10%`.
 - `ConsolidationPolicy` will be defaulted to `WhenUnderutilized`, with a `consolidateAfter` value of `15s`, which is the same value for Consolidation in v1alpha5.